Lawyers’ Fund for Client Compensation

 Six-Month Limitation Period

-There is a six-month limitation period for receiving the Notice of Loss from an applicant.
-Applicants must notify the Society in writing of their alleged loss not later than six months after becoming aware of the loss.
+There is a six-month limitation period for filing a claim.
+Claimants must notify the Society in writing of their loss no later than six months after becoming aware of the loss.
 (Section 57(4) of the Legal Profession Act)

-Under unusual circumstances, Council may extend this notice period for a maximum of 24 months after the loss came to the claimant’s knowledge.
+Under certain circumstances, the LFCC may extend this notice period to a maximum of 24 months after the loss came to the claimant’s knowledge.

 What is the Claim application procedure?

-The Committee Claims approve or deny claims under $5,000 alone.
+The LFCC can approve or deny claims under $5,000 alone.
 This Committee meets on an as needed basis.
-The Society’s Director of Professional Responsibility processes all claims for review by the Committee.

 The Claim Application Form includes a section for applicants to provide written consent for release of the applicant’s name, contact information, and the amount and date of the approved claim, to law enforcement authorities for purposes of investigation.
-Applicants may refuse to provide this consent, but must explain why.
+Claimants may refuse to provide this consent, but must explain why.
+Refusal may lead to a claim being denied.

 Claim criteria